Bodily and Vocal Practices

 This area invites the raising of issues concerning how the body and the voice express conventions, norms and coded systems.
 These may be of a technological nature but they also work as social and political signals and messages that the research can investigate, challenge and review using a gender-aware and norm-critical approach.

-This research area may contribute to the development of anatomical, ergonomic, bodily and vocal practices.
+This profile area may contribute to the development of anatomical, ergonomic, bodily and vocal practices.
 By connecting the development of these practices to a performance expression and critical reflection, the foundations may be laid for a lifelong and sustainable artistic practice.

 This area’s unspoken knowledge may be articulated linguistically and conveyed by means of various techniques and systems including pedagogical and didactic skills and approaches.